tiagoc/turtlesim_reactive_robot/README.md

 # turtlesim_reactive_robot

-Simple reactive robot using ROS and Turtlesim.
+Simple reactive robot using ROS and STDR_Simulator.
 Developed for a Robotics course.

+Looking for turtlesim?
+Well we were going to use it but ended up with STDR.
+We kept the name, tho.
+Let it go.

 ### Installation intructions: